Financial Safety Tips

 - Do not reply to any email that requests your personal information.
-Be very suspicious of any email from a business or person that asks for you password, Social Security number, or other highly sensitive information – or one that sends you personal information and asks you to update or confirm it.
+Be very suspicious of any email from a business or person that asks for your password, Social Security number, or other highly sensitive information - or one that sends you personal information and asks you to update or confirm it.

 - Open emails only when you know the sender.
 Be especially careful about opening an email with an attachment.
 Even a friend may accidently send an email with a virus.

 - Be careful before clicking on a link contained in an email or other message.
 The link may not be trustworthy.

 - Do not send sensitive personal or financial information unless it is encrypted on a secure website.
 Regular emails are not encrypted and are more like sending a post card.